facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 Why is that interesting?
 For example because Enumerations cases are represented as constants on the enum itself and their values are read-only properties.
 It is worth to say that Enumerations are much more than that, since they are built on top of classes and objects, so they can have their own costants and methods too, as also can implement interfaces.
-So maybe, coming back to what you were looking for at the very beginning, something like the following code does the trick
+So maybe, coming back to what you were talking about when we were dealing with class hierarchies, something like the following code does the trick

 ```php
 <?php